FuelLabs/sway-applications/auctions/english-auction/packages/scripts/README.md

 ## Egnlish Auction Scripts

 This package has scripts to help integrate Sway contracts with the English Auction application.
-This makes it easier for developers to change contracts while building a nice UI
+This makes it easier for developers to change contracts while building a user interface.

 ### Execute